TheRealFayz/Tactica/README.md

 # Tactica
-## Post tactics, assign loot rules & raid-roles, synced!
+## Post tactics, build raids, set loot rules & assign roles, synced!
-Tactical addon for raid leading with ease — post ~90 clear boss strategies (or add your own), assign & sync roles in raid roster, and smooth out loot mode changes, all in one place.
+Tactical addon for raid leading with ease — post ~90 clear boss strategies (or add your own), build raids (LFM creator/poster), assign & sync roles in raid roster, and smooth out loot mode changes, all in one place.

 ## What it does (TL;DR)
 ### 1. Announce tactics fast
 - Post default or custom strategies to self or raid with one click or /tt commands.
 Auto-popup on boss (toggleable).
 - `/tt` or `/tt post` for settings and frame.
-- `/tt auto` to manually toggle the popup _(note: this is also available via /tt options)_.
+- `/tt auto` toggles the auto-popup on boss (same as the checkbox in **/tt options**).
 - `/tt list` for all raid tactics available (default and custom).
 - `/tt add` to add your custom tactics ("enter" for line breaks will divide tactic into separate /raid msg's).
 - `/tt remove` to remove your custom tactics.